acoustic-content-samples/sample-wp-wch-asset-palette/README.md

 ## Pre-requisites
 There is no known pre-requisite, but this module was mainly tested on
-Wordpress: 3.4 till 4.8 (last tested version)
+Wordpress: 3.4 till 5.4 (last tested version) using the classic Rich Text Editor (RTE).

 ## Installation
 Installation may occur via copy of files or ZIP install